DIY Welding Jig Ideas to Improve Accuracy in a Small Shop

-When I first set up my garage shop, I struggled with one of the most common frustrations every welder faces—keeping pieces square and steady without eating up half the space with bulky fixtures.
-Whether I was running a quick MIG bead on mild steel or dialing in arc control on a TIG weld with stainless, I found that even the smallest misalignment in a joint could throw off the whole project.
+When I first set up my garage shop, I hit one of the most common frustrations every welder faces.
+Keeping pieces square and steady without eating up half the space with bulky fixtures.
+Whether I was running a quick MIG bead on mild steel or dialing in arc control on a TIG weld with stainless, even the smallest misalignment in a joint could throw off the whole project.

 DIY Welding Jig Ideas to Improve Accuracy in a Small Space